UQ-PAC/BASIL/readme.md

    - To recompile with the currently checked-out repo run `podman-compose build basil-build`
    - To enter a shell inside the container
       - `podman compose run basil-build`
-- `basil` precompiled jar file
+- `basil` precompiled jar file and tools
-   - To run the jar inside the docker image `podman-compose run basil $arguments...`
+   - To run the jar inside the docker image `podman-compose run basil-dev $arguments...`

 ---